padiketeku/EarthObservation101-Practicals/Activity-07-Characterizing the Spectral Profiles of Surface Types.md

 //call the image collection and keep the same variable name; you may rename the variable if you want var sen2sr = sen2sr

-//filter by the study peeriod .filterDate('2022-01-01', '2023-12-31')
+//filter by the study period
+.filterDate('2022-01-01', '2023-12-31')

 //filter by region of interest